Dallas Dog Bite Lawyers

 - Emotional damages

-In finding a Dallas dog bite lawyer for your injuries, it is important to find one with the experience needed to seek the maximum compensation for your injures.
+In finding a Dallas dog bite lawyer for your injuries, it is important to find one with the experience needed to seek the maximum compensation for your injuries.
 Michael P. Fleming is Board Certified as a Specialist in Personal Injury Trial Law by The Texas Board of Legal Specialization.

-What Should you do After a Dog Attack in Dallas?
+What Should You Do After a Dog Attack in Dallas?

 If you or a child of yours has been the victim of a dog attack resulting in injuries, you should take the following actions immediately: